 - Cisco Talos Intelligence Group is one of the largest commercial threat intelligence teams in the world, comprised of world-class researchers, analysts, and engineers.
 These teams are supported by unrivalled telemetry and sophisticated systems to create accurate, rapid, and actionable threat intelligence.

 - Talos defends against known and emerging threats, discovers new vulnerabilities in common software, and intercepts threats before they can cause further harm.

 - The unrivalled expertise of the team is backed by sophisticated infrastructure, and Cisco’s unrivalled telemetry of data that spans across networks, endpoints, cloud environments, virtual systems, and daily web and email traffic.

-- While Talos overarches the entire Cisco portfolio, it specifically focuses on Cisco Umbrella and Cisco AMP for Endpoints, delivering real-time information on threats the moment they are identified.
+- While Talos overarches the entire Cisco portfolio, it specifically focuses on Cisco Umbrella and Cisco Secure Endpoint, delivering real-time information on threats the moment they are identified.

 - As soon as threats are classified, they are automatically made available as definitions to the relevant software and apps in use.
 As a result, we are as up to date as anyone possibly can be on threat analysis and threat detection, ensuring that we are always at ‘day zero’ – the same day an event occurs, or a vulnerability is discovered.